hbatistuzzo/hbatistuzzo/README.md

 <h1 align="center">
-	Hi there, I'm Henry <br>
+	Hi there, I'm Henry 🖖<br>
 </h1>

-<h3 align="center">...
-I'm currently delving into Data Science 🖖 </h3>
+<h3 align="center">I'm currently digging into Data Science </h3>

 🔹 :ocean: I have an **Ocean/Environmental Sciences** academic background; BSc in **Oceanography** from the University of São Paulo <br>
-🔹 ⚓: Currently working at the Brazilian Navy-DHN as an oceanographic data analyst <br>
+🔹 ⚓: Currently working at the Brazilian Navy-CHM as a data engineer <br>
 🔹 :desktop_computer: Completed a bootcamp in Data Analytics through **Ironhack** <br>
 🔹 :bar_chart: I've worked as a TA/Specialist Instructor and as an Oceanographic Data Analyst in BC, Canada <br>
-🔹 📋 This is where I’m building a portfolio in Data Analysis, Data Science and Data Engineering <br>
+🔹 📋 This is where I’m building a portfolio in Data Science <br>
 🔹 🤘 4th kyu in codewars.
 It ain't easy 😢! <br>
 🔹 Currently learning more about Docker, Kubernetes and their use in cloud environments <br>